Skip To Main Content

 Servant is also unique in my career in that it’s a TV show that really is director- and DP-driven.
 The directors and I were given lots of room to put our creative signatures on each episode and make shots that pushed the boundaries of the show, the actors and the sets.
 For a half-hour show, we walked onto set every day like it was a feature, giving the directors the room to express themselves and their vision.
 That’s not the typical TV scenario by a long shot!

-Images courtesy of Lowell A. Meyer and Apple TV+.
+Images courtesy of Lowell A. Meyer.